We have a wide range of volunteering opportunities for you to get involved in - choose to filter by area of interest or course relevance.

 The Access Project

-The Access Project, an education charity, supports disadvantaged young people to progress to university.
-We are looking for students, staff, and alumni to tutor a young person aged 14-18, online, 1 hour a week in term-time Sept-Dec 2022 to Summer 2023 to support them with their academic studies.
+We are looking for students, staff, and alumni to tutor a young person aged 14-18, online, one hour a week in term-time Sept-Dec 2023 to Summer 2024 to support them with their academic studies.

 •Support a young person in a subject of your choice to achieve the GCSE / A level grades they deserve and to fulfil their potential.